Posted on June 10, 2019 and last updated on September 21, 2025

 • Difficulty: easy

-• Sights: remnants of a 1963 plane crash
+• Sights: plane wreckage

 This site is listed as a walk in some of my literature on the Greenville area.
 But I didn’t experience it really as a walk, more like an extraordinary and unique historical site that you can wander slowly through.
 Yet, because it does make it into so much of the local walking brochures of this region, I’m going to include it.